ill13/web_project/01_HelloWorld_Docker/readme.md

 NOTE: Should add how to start and autostart docker on Debian / Ubuntu

-In your main VSCode terminal window you can start your FastAPI app with ```docker-compose up -d```.
+In your main VSCode terminal window you can build and start your FastAPI app with ```docker-compose up -d```.
 The *-d* flag allows you to run it detached so you can free your current terminal window for more commands.

 Open a web browser and navigate to ```localhost:8000``` and you should see some updated text!

 ## Using ```docker-compose```

-When in the directory of the container you want to start, just do :```docker-compose up -d```
+When in the directory of the container you want to build and start, just do :```docker-compose up -d```

 After making some changes to your container do ```docker-compose build```